frankfarrell/multiplexor/README.md

 # Multiplexor
-Multiplex REST requests to save bandwidth
+Multiplex REST requests to save bandwidth, avoid browser throttling and boost performance while keeping your api easy to understand and self-documenting!

 ## How it works
 The client (coming soon!) collects http requests to the server in a configurable time window (eg 1 second)